-In 2020, consumers turned to their favorite comfort foods in a time of unprecedented change and uncertainty.
-This year, the role of comfort food has shifted—and consumers are finding new ways to enjoy these classic dishes, especially as regional restrictions lift and dining rooms start to reopen.
-Research shows that while consumers are trying to incorporate more healthful meals into their diets,1 they have no desire to give up their favorites.
-In fact, 57% say they’re looking forward to seeing new comfort food and beverage trends in the year ahead.2 Combined with demand for spicy flavors, global cuisine and plant-based options, it’s clear that signature takes on nostalgic dishes can reinvigorate the comfort category.
+During the pandemic, consumers turned to their favorite comfort foods in a time of unprecedented change and uncertainty.
+Now, the role of comfort food has shifted—and consumers are finding new ways to enjoy these classic dishes.
+Research shows that while consumers are trying to incorporate more healthful meals into their diets, they have no desire to give up their favorites.
+In fact, 82% of consumers admit to indulging in comfort foods once a week, if not more.
+Combined with demand for spicy flavors, global cuisine and plant-based options, it’s clear that signature takes on nostalgic dishes can reinvigorate the comfort category.

 Taking inspiration from authentic global cuisines is another winning approach, especially considering that comfort classics like dumplings, stews and pastas can be found around the world.
 Memorable flavor stories will ensure that the comfort trend endures, no matter what lies ahead!

-#ComfortFood7 encompasses over 8.9 million Instagram photos, with mouth-watering closeups of creamy soups, rich curries and stews, crispy fried chicken, heaping portions of risotto and more.
+#ComfortFood encompasses over 11.5 million Instagram posts, with mouth-watering closeups of creamy soups, rich curries and stews, crispy fried chicken, heaping portions of risotto and more.
 Exploring this tag is a great way to take a deeper dive into authentic comfort foods found all around the world.

 At Custom Culinary®, we are passionate about creating delicious food that is healthy, sustainable and nutritious.
 In a time when consumers are seeking comfort, we’re working with our customer partners to develop products and dishes with a healthier twist.
 The addition of nutrient-dense ingredients or simple substitutions can put a nourishing spin on comfort foods that are typically associated with indulgence.